R-12 Dvina: R-12 steps of readiness

 Readiness nr.
 4 (constant).
 The missile was in the hangar.
-The gyroscopes (control devices) and the explosive charge were unconnected, the missile was unfilled.
+The gyroscopes (control devices) and warhead were not installed, the missile was not fueled.
 The missile could stay so for seven years (factory-guaranteed service time).
-It would take 3 hours and 25 minutes to start.
+It would take 3 hours and 25 minutes to launch.

 Readiness nr.
 3 (elevated).
 The missile was in the hangar.
-The gyroscopes and the explosive charge were connected.
+The gyroscopes and warhead were installed.
 The missile could stay so for three years.
-It would take 2 hours and 20 minutes to start.
+It would take 2 hours and 20 minutes to launch.

 Readiness nr.
 2 (first step elevated).
-The missile was carried to the starting ground, the gyroscopes were started, and initial data inserted.
-Petrol tanks stood next to the missile.
+The missile was transported to the launch site, the gyroscopes were started, and initial data inserted.
+Propellant tankers stood next to the missile.
 The missile could stay so for three months.
-It would take 1 hour to start.
+It would take 1 hour to launch.

 Readiness nr.
 1 (total).
-The missile was filled up and directed, but the starting mixture gas was not tanked up.
+The missile was fueled and targeted, but the starting mixture gas was not loaded.
 The missile could stay so for one month.
-It would take 30 minutes to start.
+It would take 30 minutes to launch.